verdaccio/website/website/translated_docs/pt-PT/cli-registry.md

 #### SSL and certificates

-When using verdaccio under SSL without a valid certificate, define `strict-ssl` in your config file is required otherwise you will get `SSL Error: SELF_SIGNED_CERT_IN_CHAIN` errors.
+When using Verdaccio under SSL without a valid certificate, defining `strict-ssl` in your config file is required otherwise you will get `SSL Error: SELF_SIGNED_CERT_IN_CHAIN` errors.

 `npm` does not support [invalid certificates anymore](https://blog.npmjs.org/post/78085451721/npms-self-signed-certificate-is-no-more) since 2014.